Xiranwang1995/Agent_Ecology/Assets/Agents/Team_Example/Agent_002/Agent Bus.md

 * Trajectory

 >Bus Example: Buses follow roads, typically staying to towards the outermost lane.
 A bus will pull over and stop at bus stops with waiting pedestrians or at a departure point designated by a rider.

-* Pathways

->Dog Walker Example: Dog Walkers typically follow the path of other pedestrians, however they are more prone to venture into grassy areas to relieve their pets.